-Consistently good food and atmosphere along with friendly service and menu items offered at a reasonable price; these things appeal to everybody, no matter what their age or financial status.
-The Elk Public House offers a comfortable and inviting welcome-to-my-house environment, which is laid back, not pretentious.
+NO MATTER ONE’S AGE or financial status, consistently good food and atmosphere along with friendly service and menu items offered at a reasonable price appeal to everybody.
+And this is what The Elk Public House has delivered year after year.
+In addition, the restaurant offers a comfortable and inviting welcome-to-my-house environment, which is laid back, not pretentious.

 This is something owners John Grollmus and Brad Fosseen value: “Caring about their job, the people they work with, the appearance of the food, the type of service they provide,” John says.
 “Keeping them happy helps with this, but ultimately it takes a certain type of individual who cares about what they do.”